top of page

 In this heartwarming book, two siblings learn that love is like an invisible string that connects people, even when they are apart.
 It's a comforting story that can help children understand the enduring nature of love, even after loss.

-Buy a copy here: The Invisiable String
+Buy a copy here: The Invisible String

 The Goodbye Book